vlrevolution/diffusion-pipe/docs/supported_models.md

 See the [Flux Kontext example dataset config](../examples/flux_kontext_dataset.toml) for how to configure the dataset.

+**IMPORTANT**: The control/context images should be approximately the same aspect ratio as the target images.
+All of the aspect ratio and size bucketing is done with respect to the target images.
+Then, the control image is resized and cropped to match the target image size.
+If the aspect ratio of the control image is very different from the target image, it will be cropping away a lot of the control image.

 Flux Kontext LoRAs are saved in Diffusers format, which will work in ComfyUI.